KEVINAMAYI/savelvue/README.md

 ```
 ![Cloning the Project](/installation_files/auth_scaffold_6.PNG "Start server").

+# Savelvue Testing with POSTMAN

-## 5. Importing JSON collection for testing APIS
+## 5. Importing JSON collection to POSTMAN for testing APIS

 - Copy this JSON and save it in a file with a name eg. savelvue.postman_collection.
+Import the JSON file to postman collection as shown.

 ```
 {